 “The greatest lyric poet of his time”

-In this article, Koestler referred to Attila József as “the greatest lyric poet of his time”, as to that of Hungarian writers as a whole.
+In this article, Koestler referred to József as “the greatest lyric poet of his time”.
 “Being Hungarian is a collective neurosis”, he further argued, defining Hungarian writers as born “deaf and dumb” to the rest of the world, isolated by their unique language, beyond understanding for anyone who doesn’t belong to the Magyar nation, and alone in their tragic fate.

 To describe themselves, Hungarians often use the image of a people isolated among others, crushed by a ruthless destiny and doomed to disappear.
 Many of the country’s greatest and most prominent poets and writers have incorporated this notion, sometimes in spite of themselves.
-Attila Jozsef, too, most certainly suffered from this.
+Attila József, too, most certainly suffered from this.
 In Ime, hát megleltem hazámat, known in English as And so I’ve Found My Native Country, his motherland is described as “the place where his name will be spelled without mistake by his gravedigger”.

 It may be a reference to Pista, the name his foster parents gave him.
 But it might also suggest the obsession of a man born in an absolutely unique – and incomprehensible to most – language.
 Despite his knowledge of French, a language he even translated, his poetry remained deeply Hungarian.

 Attila József’s communist past

-“I once loved a well-to-do girl, but her social class snatched her away”, he wrote in In the End, referring to Márta Vágó, a woman from a wealthy family who he had fallen in love with.
+“I once loved a well-to-do girl, but her social class snatched her away”, he wrote in In the End, referring to Márta Vágó, a woman from a wealthy family whom he had fallen in love with.
 He later fell in love with Judit Szántó, a communist militant.
-Both shared the same convictions, which led Attila József to join the – still illegal – Hungarian Communist Party in 1930.
+Both shared the same convictions, which led József to join the – still illegal – Hungarian Communist Party in 1930.
 His poems too were strongly influenced by his political beliefs.

 Poetic genius, collateral victim of a personal and national tragedy, communist.
 Attila József was a bit of all that.
 An admirer of Freud, Villon or Endre Ady, a poet of politics and intimacy, he didn’t allow himself to be understood, even by his own countrymen.
 His poems foreshadowed the announcement of his death long before 1937.

-Attila Jozsef overlooking the Danube
+Attila József by the Danube

 A crumpled coat lies at his side, possibly a reference to one of his poems, Sárga füvek, Yellow Grass, where he likens his country to an “eladott kabát”, a peddled coat.
 A symbolic image that appears even stronger due to the statue’s proximity with the Parliament building, one of the greatest landmarks and symbols of the Hungarian nation.

 Nevertheless, this sculpture is said to have been inspired by another one of his poems, By the Danube.
-And despite the contradictions of Attila József’s life and tragedy, let us simply be led and swept away by his poetic art: “Én úgy vagyok, hogy már százezer éve/nézem, amit meglátok hirtelen”.
+And despite the contradictions of his life and tragedy, let us simply be led and swept away by his poetic art: “Én úgy vagyok, hogy már százezer éve/nézem, amit meglátok hirtelen”.
 In other words, let us feel like “the one who gazed for a hundred thousand years what he sees now for the first time – thanks to his poetry”.

 By Louise Ostermann Twardowski

-A French student of Polish descent, Louise studies languages (Polish, Hungarian, Russian), linguistics and literature in Strasbourg.
-Passionate about Central European history, culture and literature, she joined the team of Kafkadesk contributors in April 2019.
-Feel free to check out her other articles here!
+A French student of Polish descent, Louise studies languages (Polish, Hungarian, Russian) and linguistics in Strasbourg, and is passionate about Central European history, culture and literature.